aptech/docs/docs/strindx.rst

 ----------------
 .. function:: idx = strindx(haystack, needle [, start])

-    :param haystack: the data to be searched.
+    :param haystack: The data to be searched.
-    :type haystack: string array, or dataframe of type category or string
+    :type haystack: String array, or dataframe of type category or string

-    :param needles: the substring to be searched for in *haystack*.
+    :param needles: The substring to be searched for in *haystack*.
 Must be ExE conformable with *haystack* input.
-    :type needles: string array or string
+    :type needles: String array or string

     :param start: Optional argument, the starting point of the element-by-element search in *haystack* for an occurrence of *needle*.
         The index of the first character in a string is 1.
 Default=1.
-    :type start: scalar
+    :type start: Scalar

-    :return idx: contains the index of the first occurrence of *needle*, within *haystack*, which is greater than or equal to *start*.
+    :return idx: Contains the index of the first occurrence of *needle*, within *haystack*, which is greater than or equal to *start*.
 If no occurrence is found, it will be 0.

     :rtype idx: Matrix